mtsch/Ripserer.jl/docs/src/index.md

 ## Extending

 Ripserer is designed to be easily extended with new simplex or filtration types.
-The interfaces are specified in the docstrings for `AbstractSimplex` and `AbstractFiltration`.
-Also see the [Filtrations](@ref) and [Simplices](@ref) API sections for more info.
+See the [Filtration Interface](@ref) and [Simplex Interface](@ref) API sections for more info.
 To see an example of an extension, check out the implementation of cubical simplices and filtrations in [`src/cubical.jl`](https://github.com/mtsch/Ripserer.jl/blob/master/src/cubical.j).

 If you have written an extension or have trouble implementing one, please open a pull